-Trexo Home Insights from Manmeet, CEO and co-founder of Trexo.
+Trexo Home Insights from Manmeet, CEO and co-founder of Trexo:

-When Rahul and I built the first Trexo for my nephew Praneit, we were filled with determination to not only help my nephew but to close a glaring gap in medical devices for pediatric mobility.
+When Rahul and I built the first Trexo for my nephew Praneit, we were filled with determination to not only help my nephew but to close a glaring gap in medical devices for pediatric ambulation.
 Accomplishing that and watching my nephew take his first steps remain my proudest moment.
 We conquered our first hurdle.
 An at-home robotic gait trainer for kids now exists.

-As a result, we now face our second hurdle – finding a way for Trexo to be accessible to as many children as possible.
+We now face our second hurdle – finding a way for Trexo to be accessible to as many children as possible.

 As we work to achieve this, I’ve personally been asked:

 Why is this machine so expensive?
 Why does it cost as much as a car?
 Are you just another company trying to profit off disability?
 Is Trexo made of gold?